-Business and quality and risk management plans include the scope, direction, goals, values and mission statement of the organisation.
-Monitoring of the services provided to the governing body is regular and effective.
+Business and quality and risk management plans prepared by the new owners include the scope, direction, goals, values and mission statement of the organisation.
+A month long transition to the new owners has commenced.
+Monitoring of the services provided to the current owner is regular and effective and the new owner indicates they will be continuing this monitoring.
 An experienced and suitably qualified person manages the facility.

 The quality and risk management system includes collection and analysis of quality improvement data, identifies trends and leads to improvements.
-Staff are involved and feedback is sought from residents and families.
+Staff are involved, and feedback is sought from residents and families.
 Adverse events are documented with corrective actions implemented.
 Actual and potential risks, including health and safety risks, are identified and mitigated.
 Policies and procedures support service delivery and were current and reviewed regularly.

 The appointment, orientation and management of staff is based on current good practice.
 A systematic approach to identify and deliver ongoing training supports safe service delivery and includes regular individual performance review.
-Staffing levels and skill mix meet the changing needs of residents.
+Staffing levels and skill mix meet the needs of residents.